oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 ## **TASK 4:** Add Sample Images to Object Storage

-**If you previously completed Lab 2, you uploaded the Lab 4 images into an object storage folder called *lab-4* and you also created another folder called *output*.
-If so, skip to Task 5.**
+> **Note:** If you previously completed Lab 2, you uploaded the Lab 4 images into an object storage folder called *lab-4* and you also created another folder called *output*.
+If so, skip to Task 5.

 1. Download the [Lab-4 sample images](./Sample-Images/Lab-4).